-Health Indicator Report of Diabetes - Prediabetes Prevalence
+Health Indicator Report of Diabetes - adult prediabetes

 Prediabetes occurs when your blood sugar level is higher than normal, but not high enough to be diagnosed as type 2 diabetes.
 Without intervention, prediabetes will likely develop into type 2 diabetes within 10 years.
 However, progression isn't inevitable.
 Healthy lifestyle changes such as diet and exercise can bring your blood sugar level back to normal.